Living God, draw us into unity

 As the College takes time to rest and reflect on some many opportunities, I invite our students and families to also take some time to reflect on the learning opportunities, ways to engage and how each of us continue to provide for others when we return in July.

-Thank to everyone for your ongoing support for our teachers and staff and I look forward to sharing a great range of initiatives next term.
+Thank you to all member of our community for your ongoing support for our teachers and staff and I look forward to sharing a great range of initiatives next term.

 God Bless and Safe Travels